Overview for Everest Base Camp Trekking in Nepal

 Everest Base Camp Trekking in Nepal is one of the most extraordinary places on earth.
 To be at the foothills of tallest peak in the world, Mount Everest (8,848m above sea level) is a privilege for most trekkers, but the journey is what makes this trekking in Nepal even more memorable.
 The Everest Base Camp elevation lies at an altitude of 5,310 meters above the sea level.
 The Everest Base Camp treks offers a mesmerizing experience of natural wonders.
 It has a unique geographical phenomena and landscapes.

-The trek to Everest Base Camp is one of the most adventurous treks in the world regarded by many fellow trekkers and adventurers.
-Nepal Everest Base Camp Trek allows you to get up close with the tallest peak in the world.
+The Everest Base Camp trek is one of the most adventurous treks in the world regarded by many fellow trekkers and adventurers.
+Everest Trek Nepal allows you to get up close with the tallest peak in the world.
 The whole journey to Everest Base Camp is filled with beautiful valleys, Rhododendron forests, exquisite natural phenomena, old monasteries, ancient Sherpa settlements, and their unique heritage.

 TREK TO EVEREST BASE CAMP WITH CORETREKS